Islam and violence: Jihad

 According to Jonathan Berkey, jihad in the Quran was maybe originally intended against Muhammad's local enemies, the pagans of Mecca or the Jews of Medina, but the Quranic statements supporting jihad could be redirected once new enemies appeared.
 The first documentation of the law of Jihad was written by 'Abd al-Rahman al-Awza'i and Muhammad ibn al-Hasan al-Shaybani.

 The first forms of military Jihad occurred after the migration (hijra) of Muhammad and his small group of followers to Medina from Mecca and the conversion of several inhabitants of the city to Islam.
 The first revelation concerning the struggle against the Meccans was surah 22, verses 39–40:

 The main focus of Muhammad's later years was increasing the number of allies as well as the amount of territory under Muslim control.

-According to Richard Edwards and Sherifa Zuhur, offensive jihad was the type of jihad practiced by the early Muslim community, because their weakness meant "no defensive action would have sufficed to protect them against the allied tribal forces determined to exterminate them."
-Jihad as a collective duty (Fard Kifaya) and offensive jihad are synonymous in classical Islamic law and tradition, which also asserted that offensive jihad could only be declared by the caliph, but an "individually incumbent jihad" (Fard Ayn) required only "awareness of an oppression targeting Islam or Islamic peoples."
+According to Richard Edwards and Sherifa Zuhur, offensive jihad was the type of jihad practiced by the early Muslim community because their weakness meant "no defensive action would have sufficed to protect them against the allied tribal forces determined to exterminate them."
+Jihad as a collective duty (Fard Kifaya) and offensive jihad is synonymous in classical Islamic law and tradition, which also asserted that offensive jihad could only be declared by the caliph, but an "individually incumbent jihad" (Fard Ayn) required only "awareness of an oppression targeting Islam or Islamic peoples."

-Tina Magaard, associate professor at the Aarhus University Department of Business Development and Technology, has analyzed the texts of the 10 largest religions in the world.
+Tina Magaard, associate professor at the Aarhus University Department of Business Development and Technology, has analyzed the texts of the ten largest religions in the world.
 In an interview, she stated that the basic texts of Islam call for violence and aggression against followers of other faiths to a greater extent than texts of other religions.
 She has also argued that they contain direct incitements to terrorism.

-According to a number of sources, Shia doctrine taught that jihad (or at least full scale jihad) can only be carried out under the leadership of the Imam (who will return from occultation to bring absolute justice to the world).
+According to a number of sources, Shia doctrine taught that jihad (or at least full-scale jihad) can only be carried out under the leadership of the Imam (who will return from occultation to bring absolute justice to the world).
 However, "struggles to defend Islam" are permissible before his return.

 Caravan raids

 Ghazi (غازي) is an Arabic term originally referring to an individual who participates in Ghazw (غزو), meaning military expeditions or raiding; after the emergence of Islam, it took on new connotations of religious warfare.
 The related word Ghazwa (غزوة) is a singulative form meaning a battle or military expedition, often one led by Muhammad.

-The Caravan raids were a series of raids in which Muhammed and his companions participated.
+The Caravan raids were a series of raids in which Muhammad and his companions participated.
 The raids were generally offensive and carried out to gather intelligence or seize the trade goods of caravans financed by the Quraysh.
 The raids were intended to weaken the economy of Mecca by Muhammad.
 His followers were also impoverished.
-Muhammad broke an Arab tradition of not attacking one's own kinsmen by raiding caravans.
+Muhammad only attacked caravans as a response against Quraysh for confiscating the Muslims' homes and wealth back in Mecca and driving them into exile.